 Cases of sexual difficulties and distress may be reduced or resolved over time.
-However, for many, the problem will persist and clients may benefit from being referred to a psychosexual therapy service.
+However, for many, the problem will continue and clients may benefit from being referred to a psychosexual therapy service.

-The Kent Psychosexual Therapy Service is comprised of a multidisciplinary therapeutic team offering a range of skills in a safe, non-judgemental environment, to support individuals and couples over the age of 16.
+The Kent Psychosexual Therapy Service is a non-judgemental environment, to support individuals and couples over the age of 16.
 The service welcomes all people who are experiencing psychosexual problems, including:

 • loss of sexual desire or libido